xwmx/pandoc-ruby/README.markdown

     PandocRuby.new('/some/file.html', 'html2markdown')

-will use Pandoc's <tt>html2markdown</tt> wrapper.
+will use Pandoc's `html2markdown` wrapper.

+Assumes pandoc executables are in the path.
+If not, set their location with `PandocRuby.bin_path = '/path/to/bin'`

-For more information on Pandoc, see the {http://johnmacfarlane.net/pandoc/ Pandoc documentation} or run <tt>man pandoc</tt>.
+For more information on Pandoc, see the [Pandoc documentation](http://johnmacfarlane.net/pandoc/) or run `man pandoc`.

-Pretty much everything in the gem was derived directly from {http://github.com/github/albino Albino}.
+Pretty much everything in the gem was derived directly from [Albino](http://github.com/github/albino).

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.